0

 Knightsbridge - 87-135 Brompton Rd, London SW1X 7XL

-Renovated a few years back as part of a major overhaul of the food halls at Harrods, the Dining Hall is a mixture of spaces where you either eat at the counter you're ordering from, along with some table sections where food is delivered to you.
-As you might expect, the space is quite beautiful and there's also the major benefit of being able to book seats online.
+Renovated a few years back as part of a major overhaul of the food halls at Harrods, the Dining Hall features a series of counter dining experiences from well-known chefs.
+As you might expect, the space is quite beautiful and there's also the major benefit of being able to book seats online

 Elephant & Castle, Mayfair and Canary Wharf

-Mercato Metropolitano originally set up their first food court at Elephant and Castle - a mix of street traders, shopping and bars, with a distinct Italian flavour.
-That's still going strong, but they went above and beyond with Mercato Mayfair, which took over a Grade I listed and deconsecrated church between Oxford Street and Grosvenor Square.
-This is definitely the best-looking food hall in London, without a doubt.
-Again there's a focus on Italian food and drink, but there's also a raw bar for sushi, steamed dumplings and more.
+Mercato Metropolitano originally set up their first food court at Elephant & Castle - a mix of street traders, shopping and bars, with a distinct Italian flavour.
+That's now on borrowed time (the space is being redeveloped), but they also have Mercato Mayfair, along with a newer market at Wood Wharf.
+Their Mayfair one, which is inside a Grade I-listed and deconsecrated church between Oxford Street and Grosvenor Square, is the best-looking food hall in London, without a doubt.

 What should we search out?
-Molo's charcoal soft-shell crab buns are great, and the wine bar in the crypt at Mercato Mayfair is particularly atmospheric.
+Molo's lobster rolls are always a good choice, and the BeBeMe wine bar in the crypt at Mercato Mayfair is particularly atmospheric.

 London's Food Halls, mapped.